tt-dspt-200/best-buds/README.md

 Best Buds API README

-This project was created by Timothey Eakin & Sara West, Data Science students at Lambda School, in January 2021.
+This project was created by Timothy Eakin & Sara West, Data Science students at Lambda School, in January 2021.

 The Best Buds API is designed to enable legal users of cannabis to search through a list of potential strains and locate five options which may meet their needs.